mosaos/servlet-sample/README.md

 You can use docker compose.

-Run the following in project root:
+Run the following in project root.

 ```shell
 docker compose up -d